HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-04-15-getting-started-with-hypothesis.md

 [Encode/Decode pairs]({{site.url}}{% post_url 2016-04-16-encode-decode-invariant %}) in
 your code, as they're a fairly easy properties to test and are both rich sources of bugs.

-And, of course, if you’re still having trouble getting started with property-based testing, the other easy way is to persuade your company [to hire us for a training course](/training/).
+And, of course, if you’re still having trouble getting started with Hypothesis, the other easy way is to persuade your company [to hire us for a training course](/training/).
 Drop us an email at [training@hypothesis.works](mailto:training@hypothesis.works])